jjuanino/clame/doc/command_line.rst

 out in depend file.

-With ``--ignore-higher-version|-v`` flag, clame does not check if the version to be installed is the highest of the already installed patch.
+With ``--ignore-higher-version|-v`` flag, clame does not check if the version to be installed is the highest of the already installed ones.

 With ``--ignore-inst-conflics|g`` flag, clame does not check if this patch installation may conflict with other already installed.